 The transition to value-based care under the QPP, as defined by MACRA, is a strong incentive to drive the meaningful use of EHRs and patient portals for all Medicare and Medicaid healthcare providers.

 Patient portals are changing the way that patients engage with healthcare providers at a fundamental level.
 Patient-facing websites make true value-based care possible for organizations that deliver care and integrate them with EHR systems.

 The additional EHR incentives such as payment adjustments and penalties that arise from your MIPS scores make it imperative that you design and develop a portal that delivers the best value-based care solution for your patients.

 What Can Topflight Apps Do for You?

 The team at Topflight Apps is a group of talented and passionate developers with expertise in value-based healthcare initiatives.
-We specialize in UX/UI, healthcare domain knowledge, and compliance, make us the right partners to build your certified patient portal.
-Connect with Topflight Apps to discuss the right patient portal to deliver value based care on behalf of your organization.
+We specialize in UX/UI, healthcare domain knowledge, and compliance, making us the right partners to build your certified patient portal.
+Connect with Topflight Apps to discuss the right patient portal to deliver value-based care on behalf of your organization.